flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-qq-21/index.md

     _key: card-4-ac5ec750-ba00-4282-b0b1-a0d0512b6b15
   - order: 4
     body: >-
-      > ‘Red tide’s impact was significant…our initiative is to give back.
-Our philosophy is every little bit helps.’
+      > "Red tide’s impact was significant…our initiative is to give back.
+Our philosophy is every little bit helps."

       Brian Gorski, Coastal Conservation Assoc. exec. dir., as more than 16K fish are released in southwest Florida waters in an effort to recover from